MartijnWisse/mirte_workshop/README.md

 #### 2.1 Connect to the Wifi
 The rear display shows a WIFI network name, `mirte-XXXXXX`.
 Connect to it with your laptop.
 **Password**: `mirte_mirte`
-*note: you will lose internet, unless your laptop has a wired internet connection*
+*note: you will lose internet access, unless your laptop has another (fi: wired) internet connection*

 #### 2.2 Navigate to the control interface
 Open a browser on your laptop.
 Go to the website "http://192.168.42.1:8000"